Alpine-DAV/ascent/src/docs/sphinx/index.rst

 The Great Amalgamation
 --------------------------
 The VTK-h, Devil Ray, and AP Compositor projects are now developed in Ascent's source instead of separate repos.
+These external repos for these projects are archived.
-This reog was done to simplify the development and support of these tightly coupled capabilities.
+This reorg simplifies the development and support of these tightly coupled capabilities.
-Ascent 0.9.0 will be the first release that only uses these versions.
+Ascent 0.9.0 will be the first release using these internal versions.

 Getting Started